dali-lab/dali-challenges/docs/design_details.md

   * A bio pic — must be square, 200 x 200px (this will show up on the map).
 If you don't have a favorite tool for this try [resizeimage](http://resizeimage.net/)
   * The PDF of the design you created in Sketch

-### Step 2.
-Create a Javascript Marker on the Map

-Now you're ready to create a marker on the DALI Map with your bio pic!
-This marker will be placed at a geographic location you specify and will link to the pdf file you exported from Sketch.

-1. Open `main.js` in atom.

-2. Find where we run the method `addMarker` to create a marker for Froggy.
-Copy that function call and paste it in somewhere in the `SECTION FOR MARKERS`.

-3. Update the Javascript function to call your information:
-  * Change the `iconUrl` field to point to your bio pic, which should be saved in the images directory
-  * Change the `url` field to point to the PDF file
-  * Add a lat long: http://www.latlong.net/

-4. Save the file.

 ### Step 3.
 Commit & Sync Your Changes with Gitapp
 Committing files tells Git that you want to name and save the changes you have made as a concrete *changeset*.
 For now this changeset is only saved locally in your local repository.
 Commits should represent one logical change in the repo and the commit message should make that change clear.